Adding a new data provider to kloppy

 Before parsing the events order them by their timestamp to create a chronological ordering.

-(dict) that contains information such as player, team (of event executing player) etc. Additionally, it also contains the full raw_event
+Parsing each individual event type, requires some generic_events_kwargs (dict) that contains information such as player, team (of event executing player) etc. Additionally, it also contains the full raw_event.
+This ensure that no information is actually lost while parsing an event.

-to consistantly churn out events of the same structure.
+Now, we combine these generic_event_kwargs and our event specific {someEvent}_event_kwargs and use self.event_factory.build_{someEvent} to consistantly churn out events of the same structure.

-is appended to the events
+Finally, each event is appended to the events list.

 Deserialization Checklist